By Myanmar specialist Hannah

 When to visit the Shwedagon Pagoda

 The best time of the year to visit Shwedagon Pagoda very much depends on how you would like to experience it.
-To miss the crowds, travel to Burma between October and November.
+To miss the crowds, travel to Myanmar between October and November.
 At this time the country will just be coming out of green season and the golden spires of the temple shimmer against a lush, leafy backdrop.

 Between January and February, the Shwedagon Festival takes place.
 Hordes of devotees descend on the temple en masse, coming together to dance, sing and celebrate their faith in unity.
 I found this a busy but exhilarating time to visit.

 Dining options vary in Yangon, and the city is starting to gain a touch of the cosmopolitan.
 Le Planteur, a fine dining restaurant offering French dishes, is just seven minutes away from Shwedagon by taxi.